libriscv/docs/docs/godot_docs/cppapi.md

 # C++ API Reference

-The current C++ API is likely to change over time.
+The current C++ API is likely to change over time, however it is mostly complete.
 Feel free to contribute improvements to the API.
+The run-time generated API comes in addition to this API and covers the rest of Godot by adding all classes known at run-time, including loaded extensions.

-You can find the [source of the API here](https://github.com/libriscv/godot-sandbox/blob/main/program/cpp/api/api.hpp).
+You can find the [source of the API here](https://github.com/libriscv/godot-sandbox/tree/main/program/cpp/docker/api/api.hpp).

 ## General